mikeizbicki/ucr-cs100/tutorials/shell-scripts/README.md

 There are three lines of code in the above script:

 * The last line is an echo command to show 'Hello world!!!'.
-It also works on the command line in terminal:
+It also works on the command line in the terminal:

 ```
 $ echo 'Hello world!!!'
 Hello world!!!
 ```

-* The second line is a comment, because it begin with '#'.
-Everything after '#' in the current command lind will be ignored:
+* The second line is a comment, because it begins with '#'.
+Everything after '#' in the current command line will be ignored:

 ```
 $ echo 'Hello world!!!' #Our first script!!!
 Hello world!!!
 ```

-* We could find that every shell script include the first line.
-It is looks like a comment since it start with '#'.
-However, it is created on purpose since it tell the system which interpreter such as bash, ruby, python, and others should be used to execute the followed script.
-For this script, it run in the bash shell.
+* We can see that every shell script includes the first line.
+It looks like a comment since it starts with '#'.
+However, it is created on purpose because it tells the system which interpreter (such as bash, ruby, python, and others) should be used to execute the followed script.
+For this script, it runs in the bash shell.
 And '#!' is a special character construct called shebang.

-In one word, a shell script is a file containing a sequence of commands for a UNIX-based operating system.
+A shell script is a file containing a sequence of commands for a UNIX-based operating system.
 We also can consider each line of code of the script as a line of command in the terminal.

 The following tutorial has two parts:

 ##Part 1: How to make your script become executable

 To successfully run our shell script, we need to make our script become executable.
-For the above "hello world" example, I save it called 'hello.sh'.
-For shell script file, try to give file extension such as '.sh'.
-It can be easily identified by us as shell script.
+For the above "hello world" example, I save it as 'hello.sh'.
+For a shell script file, try to use the file extension as '.sh'.
+So it can be easily identified by us as shell script.

 There are two ways to execute a shell script: